docarray/docarray/docs/user_guide/storing/first_steps.md

 The [find()][docarray.index.backends.hnswlib.HnswDocumentIndex.find] method returns a named tuple containing the closest matching documents and their associated similarity scores.

-How these scores are calculated depends on the backend, and can usually be configured TODO link.
+How these scores are calculated depends on the backend, and can usually be [configured](#customize-configurations).

 **Batched search:**